The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Bayesian Transfer Learning

 While the Fisher information matrix can be written as

-Therefore, the posterior distribution of the parameter $\theta$ on the pretraining task is approximated by a Gaussian distribution with $\theta_0$ as the mean and $F$ as the covariance.
-The Fisher matrix can then be estimated by squared gradients as in \citet{DBLP:journals/corr/abs-1301-3584}. and EWC further simplifies it by assuming a diagonal covariance.
+Therefore, the posterior distribution of the parameter $\theta$ on the pretraining task is approximated by a Gaussian distribution with the mean $\mu = \theta_0$ and the inverse covariance $\Sigma^{-1} = F$.
+The Fisher matrix can then be estimated by squared gradients as in \citet{DBLP:journals/corr/abs-1301-3584}, and EWC further simplifies it by only considering diagonal terms.

-\section{Implementation details}
+\section{Implementation Details}

 We pretrain the model following the common settings in the field on single 24GB V100 GPUs using the Adam optimizer with a learning rate schedule of 20k linear warmup steps from 0 to 1e-4, followed by an inverse-sqrt decay to 3e-5.
 Models are selected and early stopping is performed according to the WER or BLEU on the \textit{dev} set.
+5-beam search is used during evaluation.
 The PTLMs we use are the 24-layer “large” versions provided by Hugging Face.
 A dynamic batching strategy is adopted to accommodate input utterance with different lengths.
 Accompanied with gradient accumulation, an average batch size of $\sim$25 with $\sim$500 target tokens per step is used.
 The wav2vec2 part is frozen for the first 10k steps, and utterances shorter than 0.1s or longer than 10s are not used during the first 20k steps.
 The L2 regularization with $\alpha$=5e-3 is applied to the weights, except the Bayesian transfer learning experiments.
 The setting is similar for the fine-tuning cases except that the encoder is frozen during the initial steps, and for joint-training models a 1:3 ratio between data for the pretraining and target task is used.
 While for smaller datasets including MINDS-14, SLURP-Fr, and Spoken Gigawords, the data ratio, dropout rate, and learning rate schedule are further tuned to avoid overfitting.
+We also build and compare with several cascaded pipelines based on our ST model, for which we directly use the model outputs with beam search without external LM as the model already leverages a strong language model.
 More details could be found from the source code.